-The Chief Executive, Trevor Holden is the Data Controller for Luton Borough Council.
+The Chief Executive, Robin Porter is the Data Controller for Luton Borough Council.
 We have a Data Protection Officer who makes sure we respect your rights and follow the law in the way we use your data.

 If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, Yvonne Salvin via firstname.lastname@example.org or by calling 01582 546398.

 As part of any recruitment process, Luton Council collects and processes personal data relating to job applicants.
 Luton Council is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.

 We collect a range of information about you.
 This includes:

 • your name, address and contact details, including email address and telephone number;

 • details of your qualifications, skills, experience and employment history;

 • information about your current level of remuneration, including benefit entitlements;

 • whether or not you have a disability for which the organisation needs to make reasonable adjustments during the recruitment process;

 • medical/health information after a conditional offer has been made